-Three PM hopefuls call for Japan to continue with nuclear fuel recycling program
+Three PM hopefuls call for Japan to continue with nuclear fuel recycle program

 Takaichi said she would, citing freedom of religion, while Kono and Noda said they would not.
 Kishida said he would decide after studying the situation.

 Noda said the public has yet to form a consensus on Yasukini, which honors millions of war dead including Class-A war criminals.
-Kono, for his part, said it will be important to first create an environment where the emperor and heads of state of other countries can visit the shrine.
+Kono, for his part, said it will be important to first create an environment in which the emperor and heads of state of other countries can visit the shrine.

 In a time of both misinformation and too much information, quality journalism is more crucial than ever.